meg768/wordl/README.md

-# wordl-stats
+# wordl
-Statistics for the game of Wordl
+Statistics for the game of Wordl - not the game